Mobile Home Interior Design Ideas

 Use mirrors to reflect light and add depth

 Mirrors are game-changers in mobile homes.
 They double your natural light and create the illusion of extra square footage.
-Mirror placement is crucial – large mirrors should sit directly opposite windows to capture and spread daylight throughout your space.
-Big mirrors with minimal frames work better than groups of smaller ones.
+Place large mirrors directly opposite windows to spread daylight through your space.

 Layer lighting with lamps and overheads